 Guided house tours are offered daily and depart every hour.
 Last tour at 4 pm.

-Learn how his life along the Mississippi River influenced his future as an environmental activist, inventor, and aviation pioneer.
-More than 90 percent of the home's items are original family furnishings.
+Discover how Lindbergh's life along the Mississippi River influenced his future as an environmental activist, inventor, and aviation pioneer.

-- Original burn marks from an egg incubator in the living room
+- View original burn marks from an egg incubator that Charles built in the dining room.

 Have a group?

-Please reserve your group of 10 or more people in advance.
-Groups of fewer than 10 people do not need reservations.
-Open year round for group tours.
+Please reserve your group of 10 or more people two weeks in advance.
+Groups of fewer than 10 people do not need reservations during open hours.
+Open year-round for group tours.